coffee2code/random-file/readme.txt

 * `c2c_random_file()`  : Retrieves the name of a random file from a specified directory and returns information based on the file.
 * `c2c_random_files()` : Retrieves the name, path, or link to a specified number of randomly chosen files in a specified directory.

-Theses are the hooks provided by the plugin:
+These are the hooks provided by the plugin:

 * `c2c_random_file`  : Filter to safely invoke `c2c_random_file()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.
 * `c2c_random_files` : Filter to safely invoke `c2c_random_files()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.